-- After you've set up your Router, go to the "Security" under "Wireless" and select "WPA/WPA2-Personal (PSK)" from the "Security Mode" drop-down menu. - For "Authentication", select "WPA-PSK", "WPA2-PSK", or "WPA-PSK + WPA2-PSK".
+- After you've set up your Router, go to the "Security" under "Wireless" and select "WPA/WPA2-Personal (PSK)" from the "Security Mode" drop-down menu (1). - For "Authentication", select "WPA-PSK", "WPA2-PSK", or "WPA-PSK + WPA2-PSK" (2).
 This setting will have to be identical on the wireless clients that you set up.
-"WPA-PSK + WPA2-PSK" mode will allow the Router to support clients running either WPA or WPA2 security. - For "Encryption Technique", select "TKIP", "AES", or "TKIP+AES".
-This setting will have to be identical on the wireless clients that you set up. - 4.
-Enter your pre-shared key (PSK).
+"WPA-PSK + WPA2-PSK" mode will allow the Router to support clients running either WPA or WPA2 security. - 3.
+Enter your pre-shared key (PSK) (3).
 This can be from eight to 63 characters and can be letters, numbers, or symbols.
 This same key must be used on all of the wireless clients that you set up.
 For example, your PSK might be something like: "Smith family network key".
-Click "Apply Changes" to finish.
+Click "Apply Changes" (4) to finish.
 You must now set all wireless clients to match these settings.